 The majority of the questions designed for this study have been used for more than five years as part of leadership assessments and consulting engagements performed by the principal investigator PS.
 The instruments developed by Dr. Baker have been tested and used over the past five years.
 The questions and instruments performed as expected in the feasibility study and provided valuable results on HIM leader roles and responsibilities and leadership activity.

-The instruments and questions are included in Appendix A. A three-step process, including the use of audiotaping, note taking, and journaling, was used to collect interview data.
+go to link The instruments and questions are included in Appendix A. A three-step process, including the use of audiotaping, note taking, and journaling, was used to collect interview data.
 The steps in the process were as follows:.
 The combination of audiotaping and taking field notes ensured that the flow of the interview would not be disrupted because of extensive note taking.

 Researchers were able to focus their note taking on impressions during the interview, noting key observations and concepts expressed by participants.
 Reflective journaling immediately after each interview, while the interaction was fresh, provided an opportunity to expand on initial impressions of the interaction and to focus on key concepts, ideas, and issues raised during the interview.